Scented Geranium Variegated Lemon Crisp

 Soil preference: Well drained

 This is how we pack and send your Herb Plants to all states except TAS & WA

-You will receive - 1 Scented Geranium Variegated Lemon Crisp Herb Plant in a 50 X 75mm tube - General growing instructions
+- 1 Scented Geranium Variegated Lemon Crisp Herb Plant in a 50 X 75mm tube - General growing instructions

 All of our Herb Plants are grown organically with certified organic potting mixes and fertilizers

 Scented Geranium ‘Variegated Lemon Crisp’ is a small evergreen shrub growing to 50 cm in ideal conditions.
 The structure of the plant is dense and upright and is has strong stems, making it ideal for topiary or bonsai.
 The small, lemon scented leaves are green with cream edges, providing a nice highlight to the garden.
 The flowers are pale pink to white and quite small.
 Each has bold, deep pink feathering on the top two large petals.

 ‘Variegated Lemon Crisp’ is also called ’Prince Rupert’ and has the scientific name Pelargonium crispum ‘Variegated’.
 There are reports that this variety is also called pelargonium ‘French Lace’ or simply Variegated Lemon Scented Geranium.
 This can be very confusing, especially when there are other varieties given the same identity.

 Pelargonium General Notes